 European driver's licenses

-For European residents, a Class B license is required to rent an RV in Quebec or elsewhere in Canada.
+For European residents, a Class B license is required to rent an RV in Canada.

 Swiss residents must have a pink license.